SQL vs NoSQL databases from developer perspective

 - Durability - changes to the database are solid even if hardware fails

-Structured Query Language (SQL) has been reponsible for simple usage.
-Putting or quering data is very simple.
+Structured Query Language (SQL) has been responsible for simple usage.
+Putting or querying data is very simple.
 Writing in SQL is commonly compared to writing in English.
-What can be an obstacle is understanding relation model itself by inexperienced developer though.
+What can be an obstacle is understanding the relation model itself by an inexperienced developer though.

 Strict database structure

-When working with relational databases before inputing any data you have to define a structure of your database first.
-This has to be really well think out.
+When working with relational databases before inputting any data you have to define a structure of your database first.
+This has to be really well thought out.
 You can change it afterwards but doing this you have to take into consideration relations between tables and field data types which will become harder as your app grows.
-On the other hand strict predified strucutre ensures less errors on the production which many companies consider as an acceptable trade-off.
-Additionally for experienced developers database with relations (ERD digrams) can tell a lot about application itself giving logical understanding of objects and their dependence and thus boosting development in later stages.
+On the other hand strict predefined structure ensures less errors on the production which many companies consider as an acceptable trade-off.
+Additionally for experienced developers, databases with relations (ERD diagrams) can tell a lot about application itself, giving logical understanding of objects and their dependence and thus boosting development in later stages.

-This is a field when relational databases realy shines out from developers perspective.
-SQL gives you a solid arsenal to get almost any answer from your data in mulitdimentional section.
-The beautity of this lays in build-in solution so you don't need any additional software to get what you want directly in your application.
-I wrote that SQL is an easy language but it's partialy true.
+This is a field where relational databases really shine out from a developer's perspective.
+SQL gives you a solid arsenal to get almost any answer from your data in a multidimensional section.
+The beauty of this lies in the built-in solution so you don't need any additional software to get what you want directly in your application.
+I wrote that SQL is an easy language but it's partially true.
 Getting expertise in this field takes time but when you get there many tasks far beyond putting and retrieving data can be done at incomparable performance to programing languages.

 Because of the long term popularity and the reliability relation databases are still maintained by many well known and established companies like Oracle, Microsoft, Amazon or IBM.
-These means that this model will be still available on the market with solid support in coming years and many apps will start or continue using it.
-Currently you can chooose from variety of different free and payable solutions like: MySQL, MariaDB, Microsoft SQL Server, PostgreSQL and many more.
+This means that this model will be still available on the market with solid support in coming years and many apps will start or continue using it.
+Currently you can choose from a variety of different free and payable solutions like: MySQL, MariaDB, Microsoft SQL Server, PostgreSQL and many more.

 Are NoSQL databases better than relational?